scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+join"></a>

 ### dataStream.join(item) ↺
 Method will put the passed object between items.
-It can also be a function call.
+It can also be a function call or generator / iterator.

+If a generator or iterator is passed, when the iteration is done no items will be interweaved.
+Generator receives

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**